-Magento 2 provides very powerful symphony based command-line interface that performs installation and configuration tasks.
-The new command-line interface makes the life of both developers and system administrator much easier to perform multiple tasks like installing Magento, install or upgrade custom or third-party extensions, clearing the cache, managing indexes, deploying static view files, set application mode, create database backups and many more.
+Magento 2 provides a very powerful symphony based command-line interface that performs installation and configuration tasks.
+The new command-line interface makes the life of both developers and system administrators much easier when performing multiple tasks, such as installing Magento, installing or upgrading custom or third-party extensions, clearing the cache, managing indexes, deploying static view files, setting application mode, creating database backups and much more.

-This is a major improvement when compared to Magento 1 and it’s highly customizable and extendable.
-So, you can easily plug in your own commands provided by your Magento 2 extensions.
+This is a major improvement when compared to Magento 1 as it’s highly customizable and extendable so you can easily plug in your own commands provided by your Magento 2 extensions.

 In this article, we will throw some light on command naming format which will help you to remember it easily and will list out some of the most useful commands in Magento 2.

 Command naming format

 A command name is a part of the command which defines behavior of the command on the very highest level.
 Any command goes right after the command’s name in the code, for example, in:

 - bin/magento is the command’s name

 - setup:static-content:deploy is the name of the command.

 If you’ve got a Magento installation handy then go to root directory of your installation and enter the following to display the current list of commands: